Naphthalene: Sulfonic acids and sulfonates

 Many naphthalenesulfonic acids and sulfonates are useful.
 Naphthalenesulfonic acids are used in the synthesis of 1-naphthol and 2-naphthol, precursors for various dyestuffs, pigments, rubber processing chemicals and other chemicals and pharmaceuticals.
 They are also used as dispersants in synthetic and natural rubbers, in agricultural pesticides, in dyes, and in lead–acid battery plates.
 Naphthalenedisulfonic acids such as Armstrong's acid are used as precursors and to form pharmaceutical salts such as CFT.

 The aminonaphthalenesulfonic acids are precursors for synthesis of many synthetic dyes.

 Alkyl naphthalene sulfonates (ANS) are used in many industrial applications as nondetergent surfactants (wetting agents) that effectively disperse colloidal systems in aqueous media.
 The major commercial applications are in the agricultural chemical industry, which uses ANS for wettable powder and wettable granular (dry-flowable) formulations, and in the textile and fabric industry, which uses the wetting and defoaming properties of ANS for bleaching and dyeing operations.

-Some naphthalenesulfonate polymers are superplasticizers used for the production of high strength concrete.
+Some naphthalenesulfonate polymers are superplasticizers used for the production of high strength concrete as well as water reducers in the production of gypsum wallboard.

 They are produced by treating naphthalenesulfonic acid with formaldehyde, followed by neutralization with sodium hydroxide or calcium hydroxide.

 Other derivative uses

 Many azo dyes are produced from naphthalene.
 Useful agrichemicals include naphthoxyacetic acids.

 Hydrogenation of naphthalene gives tetrahydronaphthalene (tetralin) and decahydronaphthalene (decalin), which are used as low-volatility solvents.
 Tetralin is used as a hydrogen-donor solvent.

 Alkylation of naphthalene with propylene gives a mixture of diisopropylnaphthalenes, which are useful as nonvolatile liquids for inks.

-Substituted napthalenes serve as pharmaceuticals such as propranolol (a beta blocker) and nabumetone (a nonsteroidal anti-inflammatory drug).
+Substituted naphthalenes serve as pharmaceuticals such as propranolol (a beta blocker) and nabumetone (a nonsteroidal anti-inflammatory drug).